Batsuit: Gloves

 One of Batman's gloves as they appear in Batman vol. 2,#23 (August 2013).
 Art by Greg Capullo.

 Batman is often depicted as wearing dark-colored gloves which extend to cover most of his forearms.
-In the earliest Batman stories of Detective Comics, the costume featured a few curiosities before it evolved in to its more or less standard style.
+In the earliest Batman stories of Detective Comics, the costume featured a few curiosities before it evolved in to its standard style.
 The first gloves were purple in color, ordinary looking, and lacked any sort of scalloped fins or other stylings, and only came to the wrists.
 The second Batman adventure depicted the character wearing no gloves at all.
 A few issues later the gloves became longer, and by 1940 the familiar fins were added.
-In early stories, these fins originally resembled miniature, scalloped bat wings, but eventually became three simple triangular fins.
+In early stories, these fins originally resembled miniature, scalloped bat wings, but eventually became three triangular fins.

 In some later incarnations, the scallops are attached to a separated bracer worn below the glove around the wrist.
-In Batman Begins these bracers are part of the costume Wayne wore during his League of Shadows training, painted black – this set are hard enough to slice Ra's al Ghul's sword into many pieces.
-The scallops typically serve a defensive purpose and are used to defend against bladed weapons, such as swords or knives.
-The gloves are sometimes depicted as being capable of launching the scallops as projectiles, most notably in The Dark Knight Trilogy, which also revealed electrical shockers in the fingertips of the gloves, used to control the structure of the wingsuit-style cape.
-Batman uses similar electric discharge gloves in the 2022 film The Batman, albeit to incapacitate enemies.

 Additionally, Batman hides a few pieces of his arsenal in his gloves, such as a lock pick and miniaturized batarangs.
 The knuckles of each glove have been depicted as containing a small amount of lead shot to increase the force of his blows.
-Similar knuckle reinforcement can be seen in the video game Batman: Arkham Asylum, where Batman actually sprays his knuckles with an explosive gel to drastically increase the force of a punch (shredding the glove and nearly breaking his arm in the process).
-In the 2004 series The Batman, Batman's gloves have sharp claws embedded in the fingertips.